About the Eileen Coly Grant for Research

 On His Research

-His experiments will ask whether an artificial intelligence (“intentional systems” implemented in software or hardware) is able to interact with a quantum RNG in the same way as has been shown for living systems (e.g., through the work of the PEAR lab at Princeton).
+His experiments asked whether an artificial intelligence (“intentional systems” implemented in software or hardware) is able to interact with a quantum RNG in the same way as has been shown for living systems (e.g., through the work of the PEAR lab at Princeton).
 An affirmative answer will have profound implications for anomalous interactions between living and non-living systems, engineering, philosophy of mind, and cognitive science.
 If non-biological symbol-manipulating systems (computer programs and robots) can affect RNG behavior the way that insects, mice, and human beings have been shown to do, it will suggest that the functionalist view of the philosophy of mind is correct that true “mind” really is just the manipulation of abstract symbols and that its physical implementation is irrelevant.

 The discovery that specific biological structures are not required for the anomalous mind-machine interaction, and that formal symbol processing algorithms are sufficient for this, would have huge implications for the mind-body problem and say something extremely important about the place of mind (and the nature of consciousness) in our universe.
 In contrast, a negative answer from the experiments would argue against the functionalist definition of mind, supporting instead Alan Turing’s view, that anomalous information transfer tasks can distinguish a simulated intelligence from a real one.
 The outcome is intimately tied to the dualism-materialism debate in parapsychology, and Dr. Levin hopes his work will contribute to the elucidation of the properties of mind-matter interaction.
 If successful, we will have learned what it really is about a mind that allows it to affect a physical process at the quantum level, and thus, about the nature of a mind itself.